drawpile/listserver/doc/api.md

 this is the only way to get the server address.

 A 404 Not Found error is returned if the given code is not found on the server.

+A 403 Forbidden error is returned if private listings are disabled on this server.

 ### Session announcement